Wed 25 Mar 2026

 Questions and answers with your speaker

-Your course leaderS closing remarks and close of day
+Your course leader's closing remarks and close of day

 Your expert speakers: